KodamaSakuno/Sakuno.UserInterface/README.md

 My framework for WPF apps.

-## Installation
+## Quick Start

-You can install via NuGet Package Manager.
+1. Install package via NuGet Package Manager.

 ```powershell
 PM> Install-Package Sakuno.UserInterface
 ```

+2. Change your App class from Application to [Themed App](./src/Sakuno.UserInterface/ThemedApp.cs).

+  * You can change theme and accent in constructor.

+3. Change your window class(es) from Window to [ModernWindow](./src/Sakuno.UserInterface/Controls/ModernWindow.cs).

+4. Compile and run your program.

 ## Screenshots